rapidrecast/www.rapidrecast.io/content/blog/2024.11.25-rust-release-worflow-github/index.md

 ---
-title: "Github workflow for releasing in Rust"
+title: "Release your Rust!"
-description: "Release your Rust project on Github with this one simple snippet"
+description: "Release your Rust project on Github with this simple workflow"
 summary: "In this post, you will learn how to release your Rust project while conveniently handling release versions."
 date: 2024-11-25T10:00:00+00:00
 lastmod: 2024-11-25T10:00:00+00:00